-Classic Inca Trail to Machu Picchu is a fantastic adventure, taking hikers through beautiful Peruvian Andean landscapes and deep into the history of the Inca civilization.
+The Inca Trail to Machu Picchu is a fantastic adventure that takes hikers through beautiful Peruvian Andean landscapes and deep into the history of the Inca civilization.
 Known worldwide as a journey through history, this trek leads to various well-preserved archaeological sites, surrounded by beautiful mountains, en route to the Machu Picchu citadel.

 The Inca Trail to Machu Picchu is one of South America's most popular trekking routes.
 Every year, thousands of people from all over the world come to Peru to hike the trail and explore the ruins of the ancient Inca citadel.